ljfranklin/terraform-resource/README.md

 ## Source Configuration

+> **Note:** If you need to store Terraform state file in a service other than S3, try the [backend-beta image](https://github.com/ljfranklin/terraform-resource/tree/WIP-tf-backends#backend-beta).

 * `storage.driver`: *Optional.
 Default `s3`.* The driver used to store the Terraform state file.
 Currently `s3` is the only supported driver.

 * `storage.bucket`: *Required.* The S3 bucket used to store the state files.